 I’m in a similar position.
 What I’m studying in school doesn’t exactly fit with my journalism pursuits, but I try to think of it as a take on the liberal arts education.

 Study physics, and write on the side – submit pieces to various media outlets, and you can work on building your portfolio while getting a degree in an equally badass field of study, like physics.
-Your major lends itself to your career, but it definitely doesn’t dictate it.posted 5 months ago
+Your major lends itself to your career, but it definitely doesn’t dictate it.posted about 1 year ago

 Make Her Feel Welcome with Chic Points